Covid Situation in Switzerland

-In terms of what this means for ski holidays (in brief), face coverings are required in cable cars and social distancing is required in lift queues.
+In terms of what the requirements are surrounding skiing (in brief), face coverings are required in cable cars and social distancing is required in lift queues.
 For lifts which are open air (chairlifts and T-bars) face coverings are also required.
 All enclosed lifts must operate at only two thirds capacity.
-Restaurants in Switzerland are currently closed although mountain restaurants are allowed to open their terraces for takeaway food and drinks; there is a maximum of 4 people per table; you are required to wear a face mask until seated.
-For skiing as a group, the maximum group size is 5.
+Restaurants in Switzerland are currently closed; mountain restaurants which had been allowed to open their terraces for takeaway food and drinks have had to close them again.

 For up to date information on the situation in Switzerland please click here.